GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

 -   **Width to thickness ratio**: flake width divided by maximum thickness.

+These measures are not intended as inputs for the Machine Learning models, but to explore the meaning of the Principal Components through multiple linear regressions.

 ### 2.3 Machine learning models and evaluation

 The following 11 machine learning models have been tested for